ramonpoca/simple-animator-metronome/README.md

 simple-animator-metronome
 =========================

 A simple, HTML based, animator metronome.
-A little tool I did as a iGoogle widget (now dead) but that can work as a standalone page.
+A little tool I did as a iGoogle widget (now dead) but able to work as a standalone page.

 It has: